Hibernation: Birds

 Ancient people believed that swallows hibernated, and ornithologist Gilbert White documented anecdotal evidence in his 1789 book The Natural History of Selborne that indicated the belief was still current in his time.
-It is now understood that the vast majority of bird species typically do not hibernate, instead utilizing torpor.
+It is now understood that the vast majority of bird species typically do not hibernate, instead using shorter periods of torpor.
 One known exception is the common poorwill (Phalaenoptilus nuttallii), for which hibernation was first documented by Edmund Jaeger.

 Dormancy and freezing in ectotherms

-Because they cannot actively down-regulate their body temperature or metabolic rate, ectothermic animals (including fish, reptiles, and amphibians) cannot hibernate.
+Because they cannot actively down-regulate their body temperature or metabolic rate, ectothermic animals (including fish, reptiles, and amphibians) cannot engage in obligate or facultative hibernation.
 They can experience decreased metabolic rates associated with colder environments or low oxygen availability (hypoxia) and exhibit dormancy (known as brumation).
 It was once thought that basking sharks settled to the floor of the North Sea and became dormant, but research by David Sims in 2003 dispelled this hypothesis, showing that the sharks traveled long distances throughout the seasons, tracking the areas with the highest quantity of plankton.
 Epaulette sharks have been documented to be able to survive for three hours without oxygen and at temperatures of up to 26 C as a means to survive in their shoreline habitat, where water and oxygen levels vary with the tide.
 Other animals able to survive long periods with very little or no oxygen include goldfish, red-eared sliders, wood frogs, and bar-headed geese.
 The ability to survive hypoxic or anoxic conditions is not closely related to endotherm hibernation.

-Some animals can literally survive winter by freezing.
+Some animals can survive winter by freezing.
 For example, some fish, amphibians, and reptiles can naturally freeze and then "wake" up in the spring.
 These species have evolved freeze tolerance mechanism such as antifreeze proteins.

-Hibernation Induction Trigger (HIT) Protein and Recombinant Protein Technology
+Hibernation induction trigger (HIT) protein and recombinant protein technology

-Hibernation Induction Trigger (HIT) proteins isolated from mammals have been utilized in the study of organ recovery rates.
-One study in 1997 found that delta 2 opioid and Hibernation Induction Trigger (HIT) proteins were not able to increase the recovery rate of heart tissue during ischemia.
+Hibernation induction trigger (HIT) proteins isolated from mammals have been used in the study of organ recovery rates.
+One study in 1997 found that delta 2 opioid and hibernation induction trigger (HIT) proteins were not able to increase the recovery rate of heart tissue during ischemia.
 While unable to increase recovery rates at the time of ischemia, the protein precursors were identified to play a role in the preservation of veterinary organ function.

-Recent advances in recombinant protein technology make it possible for scientists to manufacture Hibernation Induction Trigger (HIT) proteins in the laboratory without the need for animal euthanasia.
+Recent advances in recombinant protein technology make it possible for scientists to manufacture hibernation induction trigger (HIT) proteins in the laboratory without the need for animal euthanasia.
 Bioengineering of proteins can aid in the protection of vulnerable populations of bears and other mammals that produce valuable proteins.
 Protein sequencing of HIT proteins, such as α 1-glycoprotein-like 88 kDa hibernation-related protein HRP, contributes to this research pool.

-In view of ecological principles, preserving our environment and vulnerable animal populations for future generations to appreciate, recent advancements in recombinant technology allow scientists to avoid animal euthanasia.
-A study in 2014 utilizes recombinant technology to construct, express, purify, and isolate animal proteins (HP-20, HP-25, and HP-27) outside of the animal to study key hibernation proteins (HP).
+A study in 2014 uses recombinant technology to construct, express, purify, and isolate animal proteins (HP-20, HP-25, and HP-27) outside of the animal to study key hibernation proteins (HP).